binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ![](images/HandsOnHack.png)

-Just as I showed you in the Penetration Testing section of the Process and Practises chapter in Fascicle 0, we will now walk through the steps of how an attacker may carry out a privilege escalation.
+We will now walk through the steps of how an attacker may carry out a privilege escalation.

 You can find the video of how it is played out at [https://youtu.be/ORey5Zmnmxo](https://youtu.be/ORey5Zmnmxo).